"Now was the time to put the idea in the water and see how it floated": Three friends kayak full 444 miles of Susquehanna River over 18 days

 "I figured now was the time to put the idea in the water and see how it floated," Witwer said in an email.

-And so it began, he recruited his friends from college, who were novice kayakers, Zach Miller, a professional runner, and Mitchelle Christiance, a photographer in Denver, to attempt the thru-paddle.
+And so it began, he recruited his friends from college, who were novice kayakers, Zach Miller, a professional runner, and Michelle Christiance, a photographer in Denver, to attempt the thru-paddle.
 Witwer says the two also have their own ties to the river.

 The journey spanned from Sept.
 21 to Oct.
 8.